diogoalex01/FEUP-SDIS-TP1/README.md

 If you will be running the program on a Windows machine, you only need to follow one step.
 Beware that this method uses default values for the IP addresses and ports of the channel connections and peer access points.

 When running the script you must define the number of peers involved, as well as the protocol version used by all of them.
 There is also an optional flag.
+On the **command line** type:

 ```
-./setup.bat number_of_peers protocol_version [-reset]
+setup.bat number_of_peers protocol_version [-reset]
 ```

 **-reset** : Resets the storage registries used to keep track of the system's state.

-> E.g.: `./setup.bat 3 1.0`
+> E.g.: `setup.bat 3 1.0`

 In the previous example, you'll see 5 windows popping up.
 The first is running the RMI Registry, three of them are running peers (one per requested peer) and the last will be the Test Client, where you can interact with each one of the peers by invoking the subprotocols.